erykpiast/cross-tester/README.md

 recommend to simply edit executable file).
 Full-featured CLI program is coming!

 ## Notes
-Mobile browsers on BrowserStack doesn't work really well.
+Some mobile browsers on BrowserStack doesn't work really well.
 It seems like issue of the service, but maybe can be resolved on client side.
 Help is appreciated.